Frequently Asked Questions

 The symptoms of back pain can range from mild to severe and vary depending on the cause.
 Common symptoms of back pain include a dull ache, tenderness or stiffness in the back, as well as muscle spasms and sharp pains.
 Other signs of back pain may include tingling or numbness in the back, difficulty moving certain joints or constant back pain.

-- Radiating pain in the thigh: front, side or back
+- Radiating pain in the thigh: Pain felt along the thigh, in the front, side or back.

 Attention: it is not because you have one or more of these symptoms that you necessarily only have back pain.
 For example, although groin pain could be caused by an irritated or compressed nerve from a herniated disc or arthritic foraminal stenosis, it could just as easily be traumatic, muscular, joint or inflammatory in nature (Ex . premature wear of the cartilage of the hip).
 A more serious pathology could be at the origin of your symptoms: sometimes, this groin pain symptom could be secondary to a urinary or digestive tract pathology.
 Now you understand the complexity of a so-called simple back pain.